fulpstation/fulpstation/fulp_modules/tg_edits.md

 ## List of all TG edits:

-- .github/workflows/compile_changelogs.yml > Same as above. //Not currently there, is this broken?
+- .github/workflows/compile_changelogs.yml > Same as autoChangelog.js

 - code/datums/greyscale/_greyscale_config.dm > Adds our greyscales folder to the sanity check

 - code/game/area/areas/shuttles.dm > Plays ApproachingFulp instead of ApproachingTG

-- interface\interface.dm > Changes the TG Changelog verb to a new path & name.

 - README.md > Replaces it with our own readme